Fall in love with the game all over again in Scotland, the birthplace of golf

 Playing golf in Scotland is more than just a vacation, it’s a pilgrimage.
 And it is something that every golfer should experience in their lifetime.
 This is the very cradle of the game, a country blessed with beautiful scenery, history and culture, plus the small matter of the most historic golf courses on the planet.

-From the iconic Open Championship venues of St Andrews, Carnoustie, Turnberry and Prestwick, to the classic Royal links of Dornoch, Aberdeen or Troon, the golfing vacation of a lifetime is guaranteed.
-Wherever you choose to base yourself – Edinburgh, St Andrews, the Highlands or the South West Coast - let us make your Scotland golf dreams a reality with a tailor-made tour that you’ll never forget.
+From the iconic Open Championship venues of St Andrews, Carnoustie, Turnberry and Prestwick, to the classic Royal links of Dornoch, Aberdeen or Troon, our Scotland golf packages offer you an experience of a lifetime.
+Wherever you choose to base yourself – Edinburgh, St Andrews, the Highlands or the South West Coast - let us make your golf dreams a reality with a tailor-made golf tour that you’ll never forget.

-- Scotland is the home of golf and where the game began
+- Scotland is the home of golf & where the game began

 - Incredible historic courses dating back to the 15th century